fusioncharts/dev_centre_docs/getting-started/plain-javascript/rendering-different-charts.md

 heading: Rendering Different Charts11
 ---

+# Rendering Different Charts

-By now11, we assume that you have already built a single series column chart, and have a basic grasp over the way FusionCharts works.
+By now, we assume that you have already built a single series column chart, and have a basic grasp over the way FusionCharts works.
 If you have not done so yet, we recommend visiting [this](https://www.fusioncharts.com/dev/getting-started/plain-javascript/your-first-chart-using-plain-javascript) tutorial to build your first chart and returning to this later.

 In this tutorial, we shall discuss how you can work with different data formats in FusionCharts.
-We’ll be building various types of charts, gauges and maps using FusionCharts like
+We’ll be building some types of charts, gauges and maps using FusionCharts like
-- Multi Series Charts - this is testing
+- Multi Series Charts
 - Combination Charts
 - Real-time Chart
 - Gauges